OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

       create 640 slurm slurm
   }

-Note: You cannot use a ``postrotate`` in this script to make the dumps due to the SELinux_ issue noted in the section :ref:`logrotate_backup_script`.
+Note: You cannot use a logrotate_ ``postrotate`` script to make the dumps due to the SELinux_ issue noted in the section :ref:`logrotate_backup_script`.
 See also the ticket_24049_.